commit-live-students/python_getting_started_project/q04_count/README.md

-## Task 4: RT Ponting batted in the first innings.
+## Task 4: Ricky Ponting batted in the first innings.

-How many deliveries did he bat?
+How many deliveries did he bat??

-* This function finds the single value of integer type from the data related to RT Ponting.
+* This function returns the number of balls faced by Ricky Ponting in the first innings.

-Save the value in the variable 'count' inside the function.
+The return value must be an `int`.